 5 Next steps

 You should now see the Windows IoT Core desktop and have the ability to use Visual Studio to connect to and develop for your MinnowBoard Turbot.
-Continue at Step 2 / Section 4 of their Development instructions.
+Continue at Step 3 in their Get your developer tools.

 *Other names and brands may be claimed as the property, copyright or trademark of others.